-Unlike a terminal sterilization process, the process of aseptic manufacturing cannot be validated to provide a 371 372 sterility assurance level (SAL).
-The absence of contamination in an aseptic product cannot be proven unless every individual unit is destructively tested.
-Even then, there are limitations in microbial methods that have yet 373 374 to be addressed.
-Sometimes microbial recovery and enumeration are not consistently reliable and reproducible, 375 sterility tests are limited in their ability to detect contamination because of the small sample size typically used 376 [23], and media fills occur infrequently and may not be fully representative of all production batches.
-A few 377 areas that the industry is still learning about and continuing discovery in includes environmental isolates, viable 378 but non-culturable (VBNC) organisms, biofilm growth and detection and mold identification and control.

-To provide the assurance of sterility, aseptic processes should be designed to include layers of protection that in some cases are redundant and other cases additive.
-This could be two or more controls that address the same contamination source, e.g. donning sterile gloves when entering a glove port on an isolator system or RABS.
-The complexity of human factors and human performance during the design and control of aseptic processes needs to be incorporated into the evaluation of contamination risks.
-The intent is to build resilience in the aseptic manufacturing system which can eliminate, prevent, reduce, and predict failures (hazards) of the contamination control systems in place.
-The method in this standard evaluates the multiple systems of contamination controls of an aseptic processing system, and incorporates James Reason's concept of the 'Swiss Cheese Model' [14].
+- Unlike a terminal sterilization process, the process of aseptic manufacturing cannot be validated to provide a - 358 sterility assurance level (SAL).
+The absence of contamination in an aseptic product cannot be proven unless - every individual unit is destructively tested.
+Even then, there are limitations in microbial methods that have yet - to be addressed.
+Sometimes microbial recovery and enumeration are not consistently reliable and reproducible, - 361 sterility tests are limited in their ability to detect contamination because of the small sample size typically used - 362 [23], and media fills occur infrequently and may not be fully representative of all production batches.
+A few - areas that the industry is still learning about and continuing discovery in includes environmental isolates, viable - but non-culturable (VBNC) organisms, biofilm growth and detection and mold identification and control. - To provide the assurance of sterility, aseptic processes should be designed to include layers of protection that - in some cases are redundant and other cases additive.
+This could be two or more controls that address the same - contamination source.
+For example, donning sterile gloves when entering a glove port on an isolator system or - RABS.
+The complexity of human factors and human error during the design and control of aseptic processes - 369 needs to be incorporated into the evaluation of contamination risks.
+The intent is to build resilience in the aseptic - manufacturing system which can eliminate, prevent, reduce, and predict failures (hazards) of the contamination - control systems in place.
+The method in this standard evaluates the multiple systems of contamination controls - of an aseptic processing system, and incorporates James Reason's concept of the 'Swiss Cheese Model' [14]. - This QRM method is a stepwise process which integrates the fundamentals of QRM principles as outlined in - 374 ICH Q9(R1) across the product lifecycle to enable continuous process improvement.
+It is an evidence-based - approach to risk management that delivers data to support meaningful risk-based decision making while - minimizing subjectivity and accounting for uncertainty, where limited data for operations with little to no - operational history exists.
+This works well both as a predictive method and as a reactive method.

-387 The steps involved in this method are outlined the Figure 2 below.
+378 The steps involved in this method are outlined the Figure 2 below.

-388 Figure 2: QRM Method for Aseptic Processing
+Figure 2: QRM Method for Aseptic Processing